ibm-cloud-docs/dns-svcs/faq.md

 {: support}

 - "Million DNS Queries" refers to DNS queries answered by the Private DNS Service back-end resolvers (`161.26.0.7`, `161.26.0.8`).
-- Private DNS Service back-end resolvers (`161.26.0.7`, `161.26.0.8`) only charge for private zone queries, meaning zones defined and permitted to a VPC by a given DNS Service instance.
-Any queries forwarded to public resolvers (`161.26.0.10`, `161.26.0.11`) are not charged.
+- Private DNS Service back-end resolvers (`161.26.0.7`, `161.26.0.8`) only charge for private zone queries, meaning zones defined and allowed to a VPC by a DNS Service instance.
+Any queries that are forwarded to public resolvers (`161.26.0.10`, `161.26.0.11`) are not charged.
 - A virtual server instance in a VPC without a DNS Service by default points to public resolvers (`161.26.0.10` and `161.26.0.11`) and is not charged.

 ### When creating DNS Services from the IBM Cloud Catalog, does a custom resolver location correspond to a single IP on a custom resolver, and does the cost increase if deployed across multiple subnets or zones?
 {: #create-dns-cost-per-subnet-zone}
 {: faq}

 The listed price in the [{{site.data.keyword.cloud_notm}} Catalog](https://{DomainName}/catalog/) is per `Custom Resolver Location`, where location is equivalent to being deployed to a subnet.
-For example, a custom resolver deployed across three subnets would cost three times the rate listed in the Catalog.
+For example, a custom resolver that is deployed across three subnets would cost three times the rate that is listed in the catalog.

-Billing continues even if a custom resolver or its locations are in the `disabled` state, since each custom resolver location is a managed appliance provisioned for you.
+Billing continues even if a custom resolver or its locations are in the `disabled` state, since each custom resolver location is a managed appliance that is provisioned for you.
 {: note}

 ### When creating DNS Services from the IBM Cloud Catalog, what does the option Million Custom Resolver External Queries refer to, and are these DNS queries forwarded by forwarding rules?